Why a pretty new website won’t solve your problems

 How do you compete with that?
 By getting a nice shiny new website too – of course!
 One that looks exactly like your competitors and you spend a fortune on it, so it must bring in some seriously big contracts, right?

-Hey, I'm not saying a new website can't get you more sales.
-I’m sure it will, for a little bit.
+Hey, I'm not saying a new website can't get you more sales… it can but only when don't right.

-The website is your digital headquarters and it is a crucial part of building a modern business.
-It’s pretty much a necessity, and you will be judged on how it looks and functions – but it’s not the only thing you should be focused on when trying to increase your sales and beat your competition.
+The company website is very valuable real estate.
+It is your digital headquarters and it is a crucial part of building a modern business.
+Having a quality webiste is pretty much a necessity, and you will be judged on how it looks and functions – but it’s not the only thing you should be focused on when trying to increase your sales and beat your competition.

 A new website is not a cure-all.